terratenff/vrp-gen-alg/algorithms/modules/README.md

 #### Best Individual and Mutation

 Invalidity correction functions 1 and 3 combined.
 The best individual is taken and then continuously mutated until it is valid.

+#### Retry Individual Creation

+Instead of attempting to fix an invalid individual, it is instead discarded, and the algorithm proceeds as normal.

 ### Evaluators